yousefalkhatibDev/Finance-Interface/Coding GuideLines.md

 ### for Statement

-A for class of statements should have the following form:
+A for the class of statements should have the following form:

 ``` js
 for (initialization; condition; update) {